Voucher / Headcount

 Square Payroll is meaningfully cheaper than Patriot for hourly 6-10 person teams

 For salaried-only teams, the time-tracking question does not apply and Patriot is still cheapest.
 For hourly teams, Square is the unambiguous cheap winner at 6 to 10 employees.
-The same logic applies to Homebase Payroll, which is $5 to $10 a month more than Square but with stronger scheduling features for shift-heavy operations.
+The same logic applies to Homebase Payroll, which is about $4 a month more than Square but with stronger scheduling features for shift-heavy operations.

 See cheapest payroll for restaurants for the Square versus Homebase head-to-head at restaurant headcounts.